-Yes, when you work with MG Legal on your medical misdiagnosis claim, you claim will be made on a NO WIN NO FEE basis.
-This means that if your case is not won, then you don’t have to pay anything at all, making the process financially risk-free.
-Our team are able to operate in this way due to our complete confidence in the work of our medical negligence solicitors, who have a success rate of over 99%, when we accept a medical misdiagnosis claim.
+Yes, when you work with MG Legal on your medical misdiagnosis claim, your claim will be made on a NO WIN NO FEE basis.
+This means that if your case is not successful, then you don’t have to pay anything at all, making the process financially risk-free.
+Our team are able to operate in this way due to our complete confidence in the work of our solicitors, who have a success rate of over 99%, when we accept a medical misdiagnosis claim.
 We have also been voted as the best personal injury solicitors in the area.

-We have been helping clients just like you for over 30 years who have suffered from negligence in the hands of medical professionals who they put their trust in.
 Our team go above and beyond to build your medical misdiagnosis claim to be as strong as possible, in order to win you the maximum financial compensation, enabling you to move on and enjoy the rest of your life, as much as possible.
 Unlike large conveyor belt firms, MG Legal only employ fully-qualified solicitors to oversee your medical misdiagnosis claim.
 We are medical misdiagnosis specialists, and have been doing this job for a very long time.

 Epilepsy misdiagnosis claims: